 It’s been a year ago since I’ve last traveled to Paris, although it feels like I’ve returned home yesterday I miss the city like it’s been ages ago.
 Paris is my all-time favorite city, and no future travels can top a citytrip like one to Paris.
 Today I wanted to break down Paris by arrondissement, so you can learn more about the city, her highlights and most importantly what you should visit when you are planning your Paris trip!

 The 1st arrondissement is the center of Paris, where you’ll probably find the most tourists (with exception of the Eifel Tower), the most to-do’s and the highest hotel prices.
 The 1st arrondisement is also the home of Musée du Louvre, Musée de l’Orangerie, the Jardin des Tuileries, shopping center Les Halles and a marvelous view of the Seine, the Eifel Tower and the typical Parisian Architecture.
-Yes.. we love the first arrondissement!
+Yes.. we love this neighborhood!

 Marked as the smallest one of Paris, but definitely worth a visit.
 While a lot of visitors skip this part of Paris I definitely think you should ignore the rules and go of a stroll through this part of Paris.
 My two absolute favorite streets of the second arrondissement are Rue Montorgueil and Etienne Marsel where you find tons of cafes and small boutiques.
 In the second you’ll also find a couple of theaters, which are as beautiful on the outside as the inside – be sure to check their calendars!